k1kolev/info/features/ui-ux-features/dashboard.md

 The **all-around Dashboard** in **@@name** is intended to **summarize all elements** of **your commitments and undertakings** in your work to **display them on a single, neatly arranged screen**.

 To do so, the **Dashboard** combines **a suite of tools and features** to **visualize all the data you constantly look at, access, and use** during your day.
-The **Dashboard** is **the one-stop solution** to:
+The **Dashboard** is **your one-stop solution** to:

-* review the information of your interest in a snap
+* **review snapshots that are of interest to you via your calendar, timeline, and task apps** - your personal appointments, the meetings you participate in, your to dos
-* access any number of records somewhere in the system - for example, the sales closed
+* **access any number of records present somewhere in the system via the tiles you set up** - for example, the details of your contacts, the leads that you put effort in to convert to paying customers, the current availabilities of items in your stores, the received and still-to-receive payments from your customers
-* or even a specific item in a single tap
+* **get to a specific item in a single tap** - a particular supplier of yours, a marketing campaign that is going on, or the sales targets your company has set
-*  receive quick insights, as well as get an overall view your tasks and assignments from multiple points of view.
+* **receive quick insights** - events that happened today or this week or what new has been going on concerning you

+Thanks to the native integration capabilities of @@name, each app you see in your Dashboard is just a window displaying the actual app present in your system.

+This makes it
-Each action you take on your **Dashboard** automatically takes effect
+each action you take on your **Dashboard** automatically takes effect

 presents everything that